The Direct to Video Connoisseur

 Well I won't.
 Making fun of cavemen learning to fly fighter jets in 7 days is just too easy.
 All I have to say is Man Animal.
 The film makes fun of itself.
 What irks me isn't how dumb it was, it's how smart the people who made it thought they were.
 You could see them patting themselves on the back (or patting L. Ron Hubbard's back posthumously) for the thing about the Psyclos thinking dogs were of a higher status in society than humans.
 And I loved how the writers didn't have a very extensive vocabulary, so they had to be as wordy as possible to make the characters sound intelligent.
 Again, it's just too easy.

 John Travolta is the face most associated with this frightening ordeal.
-When I was looking it up on imdb, it said the film won 10 awards, and I was like "what?", but I saw those were all Razzies and whatnot, and Mr. Travolta got one for it too.
+When I was looking it up on IMDb, it said the film won 10 awards, and I was like "what?," but I saw those were all Razzies and whatnot, and Mr. Travolta got one for it too.
 Battlefield Earth even got one for worst film of the decade, which is huge, considering everyone else had ten years to catch up.
-I get that Travolta is a devote Scientologist, and he wanted to make this for his hero, L. Ron Hubbard, but he had to see how much this was sautéed in wrong sauce; and he, more than anyone else involved, had the power to fix it.
+I get that Travolta is a devoted Scientologist, and he wanted to make this for his hero, L. Ron Hubbard, but he had to see how much this was sautéed in wrong sauce; and he, more than anyone else involved, had the power to fix it.
 Instead, I remember him in all the press junkets telling us how amazing it is.
 Man Animal!
 Again, it just drives home the point that Tarentino made a great Travolta in Pulp Fiction, and we've been sold him as an A list movie star ever since, when he really has C list talent.

 Someone who it turned out had A list talent was Forest Whitaker.
 Can you believe that six years after this he won an Oscar?
 I've heard that the US is the land of second chances, but the fact that he and everyone else involved in this pain fest were even allowed to make another film again, let alone be trusted for a role good enough for Whitaker to win an Oscar in, is astounding.
 Good for you, Mr. Whitaker, you took your second chance and made the most with it.
 A real American success story.